-Shell eggs accounted for approximately 92% and 91% of our net revenue in the 13-week periods ended March 26, 2023 and March 27, 2022, respectively.
+Shell eggs accounted for approximately 93% and 92% of our net revenue in the 13-week periods ended June 25, 2023 and June 26, 2022, respectively.
+Shell eggs accounted for approximately 93% and 91% of our net revenue in the 26-week periods ended June 25, 2023 and June 26, 2022, respectively.
 Shell eggs are our flagship product and have been the focal point of our sales and marketing efforts, and we believe that sales of shell eggs will continue to constitute a significant portion of our net revenue, net income and cash flow for the foreseeable future.
 We cannot be certain that we will be able to continue to expand sales, processing and distribution of shell eggs, or that consumer and customer demand for our other existing and future products will expand to allow such products to represent a larger percentage of our revenue than they do currently.
 Accordingly, any factor adversely affecting sales of our shell eggs (including consumers' election to purchase lower-priced private-label or other economy brands during times of economic uncertainty) could have an adverse effect on our business, financial condition and results of operations.